DownD/MetinPythonLib/README.md

   - IsPathBlocked(\<int\>x_start,\<int\>y_start,\<int\>x_end,\<int\>y_end)<br>
     Returns false if none of the points is blocked in a straight line other, if any of the points is blocked returns true.<br>

+  - BlockAttackPackets()<br>
+    Blocks all attack packets sent from the client, the only attack packets allowed are the ones sent by this module.<br>

+  - UnblockAttackPackets()<br>
+    Unblocks all attack packets.<br>

 ### Remote Communication
 Communication with the outside world.